dmijatovic/go-concepts/grpc/README.md

 More information about [defining dedalines can be found in this blog](https://grpc.io/blog/deadlines).

 The deadlines are propagated through gRPC calls, for example if A defines deadline, all receivers in the chain will know that.

+## SSL encription

+gRPC supports SSL encription out of the box.
+The communication between server and client should be encripted.

+In the ssl folder you will find a demo using TLS with self-signed certificates and the instructions in README file.

+## gRPC reflection

+In order to expose gRPC api tou can use reflection module .
+For more information look at [reflection github repo](https://github.com/grpc/grpc-go/tree/master/reflection).

+To be able to introggate gRPC server you need a cli.
+A popular one is [Evans CLI](https://github.com/ktr0731/evans).